Variable-Embedding/nlp-ft/readme.md

 1. Scrape articles from the Wikipedia.
 2. Clean the scraped text.
-3. Perform a rudimentary analysis on the cleaned text.
-4. Split the text into training / testing / validation files.
+3. Split the text into training / testing / validation files.
-5. Perform frequency filtering.
+4. Pre-process text file.
+5. Build a dictionary from a text file.
+6. Apply a dictionary to convert text file to a list of integer tokens.
+7. Train RNN model on the list of tokens.

 ## Executing pipeline / workflow